 Really think about whether you tell friends and family

 A wise friend of mine said to me, before we started IVF, to really think about how many people we wanted to tell about our treatment.
 Being an IVF guru herself, she leaned towards the side of not telling too many, for various reasons, and looking back on our IVF and subsequent miscarriage, I see what she was saying now.
 At the time for us it was a no-brainer.
-We wanted people to know so we wouldn’t have to explain to those close to us, and we also needed help from my family with Olivia, when I went in for scans and had the egg-collection operation etc. However from telling close friends and family it sort of spread like branches, and soon pretty much everyone we knew that we were having treatment.
+We wanted people to know so we wouldn’t have to explain to those close to us, and we also needed help from my family with Olivia, when I went in for scans and had the egg-collection operation etc. However from telling close friends and family it sort of spread like wildfire and soon pretty much everyone knew that we were having treatment.
 This is both good and bad looking back now.
-It was great because everyone just knew, and I didn’t have to explain the random crying or why I felt crap that day.
-However it was bad because everyone knew that we would be getting a result of some sort, and a lot of my conversations with friends, however well-meaning started with a, ‘how have things gone’ question, with knowing eyes, and I ended up telling people about our pregnancy.
+It was great because everyone just knew and I didn’t have to explain the random crying or why I felt crap that day.
+However it was bad because everyone knew that we would be getting a result of some sort and a lot of my conversations with friends, however well-meaning started with a, ‘how have things gone’ question and I ended up telling people about our pregnancy.
 And this was in those first few weeks (because with IVF you find out two weeks after implantation whether it’s worked or not) when you wouldn’t normally dream of telling anyone.
 Then obviously I had to tell people about the miscarriage.
 I found this incredibly hard in the end.
 Too many people knew, far too early on and it all became a bit too much.
 If we proceed again I’ll heed this advice this time and perhaps keep it quiet where possible.

 Good luck x